bytex-solutions/snamp/docs/updating.md

 There is alternative ways to verify Resource Adapter update:
 * Print `bundle:list` and verify that `SNMP Resource Adapter` bundle exist
 * Inspect log using `log:display -n 10` or ` log:exception-display ` command in the shell console

+## Update Resource Connector
+Resource Connector can be updated in the same way as Resource Adapter.
+See instructions above for more details.

+Note that Resource Connector or Resource Adapter can be updated without shutting down SNAMP.
+Updating component on the single node in cluster causes cascade update on all nodes.
+Therefore, there is no influence on availability.

+## Update SNAMP Platform
+SNAMP Platform is a core set of OSGi bundles with basic SNAMP functionality.
+1. Download `platform-feature-X.Y.Z.kar` archive.
+2. Print `feature:uninstall platform-feature` in the shell console
+3. Copy downloaded platform into `<snamp>/deploy` folder

+Verify your installation using `feature:list -i`, `bundle:list` and `log:exception-display` shell commands.

+Note that updating of SNAMP Platform might affects availability.
+But you can detach node from the cluster and update SNAMP Platform, setup balancer for this updated node, repeat updating actions for each detached node and restore balancer configuration.

+## Update Management Console